webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 ## Financial and Performance Analysis

 - **Cost-Benefit Analysis**
-  - cost to produce vs financial gain.
+  - cost to produce vs benefit.
   - timeline of how quickly money can be recouped.
 - **Scoring Model**
   - rating/weight each project or alternative solution from predefined list of criteria.